julievrnt/easi-gui/docs/source/adding_nodes.rst

 6 - Update WidgetsHandler
 -------------------------

 If you try to run easi-gui, you will get an error, since you have changed the FooNode constructor.
 Go to ``widgetshandler.h`` and let's update the ``addFooNode`` signature.
-We already know, that we need to pass a QSharedPointer<QStringList> and a QList<double>* to the parameters.
+We already know that we need to pass a QSharedPointer<QStringList> and a QList<double>* to the parameters.
 The function should now look like this:

 .. code-block:: cpp